-Wilderness Family Therapy: Beyond an Outpatient Session in the Woods
+Wilderness Family Therapy: Beyond an Outpatient Session

 As you get further into the biography you start to connect with the main character in some ways, such as having to deal with social pressures, homework, sports teams, and conflict at home.
 You quietly agree, that, “It’s just easier to avoid all of that.”
 But, ultimately you develop a feeling of frustration towards her for not having more insight into the wake she is leaving behind.
 While you resonate with her common catchphrase of “the struggle is real,” you also ask yourself, “Does she not realize what she is doing?”
 “It’s not worth it!” you silently instruct her.
 You begin to put yourself in her shoes.
 You think of ways you would have handled a situation differently.
 You become so emotionally involved in her story you have to put the book down.